Lift and Tighten Sagging Skin with a Thread Face Lift

 There are often immediate results; however, the results do continue to improve over a three to six month period.
 This improvement is due to the collagen synthesis as it lifts and bunches around the threads.

-Dr Murray has performed hundreds of thread lift and face lift procedures in Perth and is currently performing a study on new more effective methods of thread anchoring.
+Dr Murray has performed hundreds of thread lift and face lift procedures in Perth WA and is currently performing a study on new more effective methods of thread anchoring.

 He has lectured on the topic and is familiar with all the latest techniques in the field.